pdee/pdee/doc/variables-python-mode.rst

 --------------------
 When set, enforces function todo completion, default is nil.

-Normally python-mode know best which function to use.
+Normally python-mode, resp. inferior-python-mode know best which function to use.

 ipython-complete-function
 -------------------------